Calcium Deficiency In Babies - Causes, Symptoms & Treatments

 Banana contains 12mg of calcium per 100g serving.
 Thus, it cannot be considered a rich source of calcium.
 However, it can help your child develop strong bones and muscles (7).

 It is essential to consume calcium-rich foods during pregnancy to promote musculoskeletaliThe combination of bones, muscles, cartilage, ligaments, tendons, and their connective tissues. and nervous system health.
+Insufficient calcium during these critical periods may increase the risk of calcium deficiency in babies, potentially affecting their growth and overall health.
 Milk and milk products such as yogurt, kefir, and cheese are rich sources of calcium.
 Oranges, bok choy, dates, broccoli, almonds, tofu, dried figs, kale, and oatmeal are other calcium-rich foods you can incorporate into your pregnancy diet.
 You may take calcium supplements as per your doctor’s recommendations during pregnancy and breastfeeding even though calcium-rich foods are consumed.
 Not consuming enough calcium can also increase your risk of developing osteoporosisiA condition that weakens bones, increasing the chance of sudden, unsuspected bone fractures. later.

 Infographic: How To Know A Baby Has Calcium Deficiency?